 Spend your day at Bananamara beach resort.
-Get day passes that include transportation, beach chairs, umbrella, and more.
+Get day passes that include transportation, beach chairs, an umbrella, and more.
 Water activities available at the resort for an extra charge.

 4. Hiking and Beach Hopping

 Customize your own hiking tour and/or beach hop on Roatan Island.
 Sometimes some of the best days are planned with a local tour guide doing what you want to do.